Crinkle metal sheet, also known as crinkle bi-metal, is a great 'cheat' way of achieving a reticulated look.

-Please note that we no longer stock crinkle metal sheet, but we have kept our advice page and video available for educational purposes and for those interested in how it works.
-If you would like to reticulate metal sheet, watch our video tutorials with Kim in our 12 Months Of Metal series.
+Please note that we no longer stock crinkle metal sheet, but we have kept our advice page and video available for educational purposes.
+If you would like to reticulate metal sheet, we recommend watching our video tutorials with Kim in our 12 Months Of Metal series.

 1. Place the metal on a charcoal or similar heat resistant block pattern side up.
 The pattern will disappear on heating.

 2. Bring the piece slowly up to heat with a moving flame.